 Functional Genomics

 Our goal is to improve human health by defining the underlying principles that control human biology and disease.
 Towards this goal, we develop and employ powerful new genomic technologies that show us how human disease develops, and how we can target the underlying causes.
-The technologies we use include CRISPR genome editing, single cell genomics, transgenic animals (flies and mice), and human stem cells differentiated into human cells, tissues, and organoids.
-Together these approaches let us investigate the genes and underlying mechanisms that control human biology and health.
+We have a focus on pain biology and other age-related diseases of the nervous system, and we apply new genomic technologies to identify genes and mechanisms controlling pain.
+We have a particular interest in better understanding how painful venoms hurt us, and how we can block these as well as use this knowledge to help treat chronic pain or other major diseases.

 University of Sydney